kryoung-silabs/host-thermometer-client/README.md

 ## License

-This AS-IS EXAMPLE project is licensed under the standard Silicon Labs software license.
+This AS-IS example project is licensed under the standard Silicon Labs software license.
 See the [LICENSE.md](LICENSE.md) file for details